deanturpin/superdean.com/README.md

 - Bergeon medium oiler (green) -- for the grease; go for the cheap ones to start with

-I realise that suggesting using only two viscosities will cause some people to spit out their tea/beer, but __you have to start__ somewhere.
-Also, Donald de Carlo only talks about "watch oil" and "clock oil" in the book above so there you go.
+I realise that suggesting using only two viscosities will cause some people to spit out their tea/beer, but _you have to start somewhere_.
+Also, Donald de Carlo only talks about "watch oil" and "clock oil" in the above book so there you go.

 Full disclosure: I also dip my oilers straight into the jars, which is probably illegal in Switzerland.